-Terpene Temperature Chart: Calculating the Boiling Point Under Vacuum
+Terpene Temperature Chart: Calculating the Boiling Points

 Principles of Distillation

 The principle of distillation is based on separating components in a mixture by exploiting differences in their boiling points.
 This process involves heating a liquid mixture to create vapor and then condensing the vapor back into a liquid to achieve separation.
-Distillation is widely used in various industries, including chemical engineering, petrochemicals, food production, and perfumery, for purifying liquids, separating components, and recovering solvents.

 Enthalpy